-Discover how a Live Chat platform can be your most powerful user engagement booster rocketing the engagement rates on your website.
+Discover how a Live Chat platform can be your most powerful user engagement booster for your website.

 February 1, 2021

 Beloved brands like Apple and Playstation have used Live Chat to inform and engage customers.
 Read on to learn how this tool can transform the relationship with your audience.

 If you are looking to harness real-time interactions between your brand and its customers, you have probably heard of live chats before.
 Often seen as a tool for customer support, Live Chat is a popular alternative to email and phone support channels, as it allows instant discussions to resolve simple queries.

 Most customers already prefer Live Chat to other support channels.
 Around 46% of consumers prefer live chat over email and social media, for example.

 Besides, Live Chat applications allow brands to communicate with website visitors automatically via chatbots, or through live customer service teams, helping to drive conversions and build longer-lasting relationships.